pollyweb-org/pollyweb-docs/4 ⚙️ Solution/45 🤲 Helper domains/35 🧑‍💻 Editors/🧑‍💻 Editor.md

 1. **Is the user's data stored on the editor?**

     No.
-    - Folders 🗂️ only store a references to [Wallets 🔗](<../../20 🧑‍🦰 UI/01 🧑‍🦰 Wallets/🧑‍🦰 Wallet app.md>) and [Binds 🔗](<../../30 🧩 Data/20 🔗 Binds/🔗 Bind.md>).
+    - Editors 🧑‍💻 only store a references to [Wallets 🔗](<../../20 🧑‍🦰 UI/01 🧑‍🦰 Wallets/🧑‍🦰 Wallet app.md>) and [Binds 🔗](<../../30 🧩 Data/20 🔗 Binds/🔗 Bind.md>).

     ---

 1. **How are concurrency conflicts resolved?**

-    To prevent a Folder 🗂️ from override a change done by another Folder 🗂️ to the same document between the read and the write, Folders 🗂️ use optimistic concurrency.
+    To prevent an Editor 🧑‍💻 from override a change done by another Editor 🧑‍💻 to the same document between the read and the write, Editors 🧑‍💻 use optimistic concurrency.

     - When a document is pulled from a [Vault 🗄️](<../../41 🎭 Domain Roles/80 🗄️ Vaults/🗄️🎭 Vault role.md>), it comes with a version UUID.

-    - When saving a new version of the document back to the [Vault 🗄️](<../../41 🎭 Domain Roles/80 🗄️ Vaults/🗄️🎭 Vault role.md>), Folders 🗂️ send the original version.
+    - When saving a new version of the document back to the [Vault 🗄️](<../../41 🎭 Domain Roles/80 🗄️ Vaults/🗄️🎭 Vault role.md>), Editors 🧑‍💻 send the original version.

-    - If there's a mismatch between the document version currently stored in the [Vault 🗄️](<../../41 🎭 Domain Roles/80 🗄️ Vaults/🗄️🎭 Vault role.md>) and the original version sent by the Folder 🗂️, then the [Vault 🗄️](<../../41 🎭 Domain Roles/80 🗄️ Vaults/🗄️🎭 Vault role.md>) returns a mismatch error.
+    - If there's a mismatch between the document version currently stored in the [Vault 🗄️](<../../41 🎭 Domain Roles/80 🗄️ Vaults/🗄️🎭 Vault role.md>) and the original version sent by the Editor 🧑‍💻, then the [Vault 🗄️](<../../41 🎭 Domain Roles/80 🗄️ Vaults/🗄️🎭 Vault role.md>) returns a mismatch error.

-    - The Folder 🗂️ then cancels the change, reloads the latest version from the [Vault 🗄️](<../../41 🎭 Domain Roles/80 🗄️ Vaults/🗄️🎭 Vault role.md>), and asks the user to apply the changes again.
+    - The Editor 🧑‍💻 then cancels the change, reloads the latest version from the [Vault 🗄️](<../../41 🎭 Domain Roles/80 🗄️ Vaults/🗄️🎭 Vault role.md>), and asks the user to apply the changes again.

-    - Smarter Folders 🗂️ may be able to compare and merge the 3 versions (the originally pulled, the changed by the user, and the new version from the [Vault 🗄️](<../../41 🎭 Domain Roles/80 🗄️ Vaults/🗄️🎭 Vault role.md>)), asking the user to just review the changes with a diff interface before resubmitting.
+    - Smarter Editors 🧑‍💻 may be able to compare and merge the 3 versions (the originally pulled, the changed by the user, and the new version from the [Vault 🗄️](<../../41 🎭 Domain Roles/80 🗄️ Vaults/🗄️🎭 Vault role.md>)), asking the user to just review the changes with a diff interface before resubmitting.

     ---